theOneAndOnlyOne/netflix-landing-repo/README.md

 # Netflix Landing Page

-This is a Using several tutorials online, I created a Netflix landing page using HTML, Javascript and CSS
+Using several tutorials online, I created a Netflix landing page using HTML, Javascript and CSS